ryanwitteck/Animator/resources/README.md

 desired, the output file, and the tick rate of the animation.
 Using that information, our main method uses an instance of AnimationFileReader and OurModelBuilder to read the given animation file and create the appropriate model and view of it.

+#### AnimationController
+This interface was created to handle creating and managing the UI for interactive views.
+It contains one method start.
+When called, this method should render the view the controller is controlling and display some UI that the user can use to control the playback of the view.

+We have implemented one type of controller in our SwingController class.
+This class creates a new window containing a Play/Pause button, Reset button, Looping checkbox, and FPS text-field that can be used to control the playback of any complete implementation of our InteractiveView interface.
+To pause or unpause the animation, simply push the button labeled "Play/Pause"; to restart the animation, simply push the button labeled "Restart"; to toggle looping, simply check or uncheck the checkbox labeled "Loop Animation"; and to set the framerate, enter a number into the text-field labeled "fps:".

+To make the controls more user-friendly, the label next to the looping checkbox will end in "(on)" or "(off)" to clearly display whether the animation is looping, and the fps text-field will always display the current framerate, so that the user will always know the framerate that the animation is running in and if they input an unrecognized or invalid framerate.
+For example, if the user tries to set the framerate to a non-integer, negative integer, or some other unsupported input, neither the framerate of the animation nor the framerate displayed by the text-field will change.